PacketFire/packetfire_site/content/post/kenobi-boot2-root-writeup.md

 root@kenobi:~#
 ```

 Success!
-This elevated me to root permissions and quickly I found the last flag sitting in the `/root/` directory.
+This elevated me to a root shell and quickly I found the last flag sitting in the `/root/` directory.

 ```
 root@kenobi:/# cd /root/